-One of the ways to explain how Godot works, is that it’s a high level game engine over a low level middleware.
+One of the ways to explain how Godot works is that it's a high level game engine over a low level middleware.

 The scene system is the game engine, while the OS and servers are the low level API.

-In any case, the scene system provides its own main loop to OS, SceneTree.
+The scene system provides its own main loop to OS, SceneTree.
 This is automatically instanced and set when running a scene, no need to do any extra work.

 It's important to know that this class exists because it has a few important uses:

-- It contains the root Viewport, to which a scene is added as a child when it’s first opened, to become part of the Scene Tree (more on that next)
+It contains the root Viewport, to which a scene is added as a child when it's first opened to become part of the Scene Tree (more on that next).

-- It contains some global state functionality, such as setting pause mode, or quitting the process.
+It contains some global state functionality, such as setting pause mode or quitting the process.

 The root Viewport is always at the top of the scene.
 From a node, it can be obtained in two different ways:

-This node contains the main viewport, anything that is a child of a Viewport is drawn inside of it by default, so it makes sense that the top of all nodes is always a node of this type, otherwise nothing would be seen!
+This node contains the main viewport.
+Anything that is a child of a Viewport is drawn inside of it by default, so it makes sense that the top of all nodes is always a node of this type otherwise nothing would be seen.

 While other viewports can be created in the scene (for split-screen effects and such), this one is the only one that is never created by the user.
 It's created automatically inside SceneTree.